aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 evidence; it proceeds with fewer than requested when at least seven complete groups remain.

 Explicit diagnostic role metadata is preferred.
-Ordinary FITS can also be matched by capture time and compatibility.
+Standard FITS can also be matched by capture time and compatibility.
 A candidate reference must agree on camera, dimensions, exposure, gain, binning, and Bayer pattern.
 The preceding and following files are selected dynamically, so pairs and triplets can be